I’m here to tell you, grinding hamburger meat is not overrated.

 You could also ask your butcher to grind up a meat selection of your choice, but where’s the fun in that?

-If you have a KitchenAid stand mixer, you can purchase a relatively inexpensive grinding attachment.
-We are impressed with ours.
-The grinder attachment is easy to assemble, dismantle and clean, with a very consistent grind using a coarse or fine grind metal die, that are included.
+If you have a KitchenAid stand mixer, you can purchase a relatively inexpensive grinding attachment that can be purchased on Amazon under $50.
+We are pretty impressed with it.
+The grinder attachment is easy to assemble, dismantle and clean.
+It has a very consistent grind with the use of a coarse or fine grind metal die.
 You will want to use the coarse grinding die for grinding hamburgers.

 #3 GRINDING THE MEAT: How to grind chunks of meat into burgers

 Using a sharp knife, remove any silverskin, cartilage and bones.
-Our first batch of ground hamburger had to be stopped midway through to clean out the die.
+We had to stop our first batch of ground hamburger about midway through to clean out the die.
 The silverskin is tough and will not grind.

 Cut the meat into 1 to 1 ½-inch cubes.